Endzel/mastermind-api/README.md

 To run the server (and, therefore, being able to play the game and access the admin pages) you will need to execute:
 `python manage.py runserver`
+The server will be available locally, but you can modify settings/base.py in order to change the deployment parameters.

 Instructions for playing will be available very soon!